victorvadmandjensen/redditScraper/README.md

 The scraper uses Python 3.10.9, so if you do not have that, you need to install it.
 To get it running you have to:
 * Create an application in your reddit settings.
 * Create a file called "login.txt" with the data from your application in the form of "client_id, client_secret, user_agent, username, password".
 This will be loaded into login.py.
+* Install the following Python modules on your computer: praw, pathlib, openpyxl, xlsxwriter.
 * In bot.py, you can change the subreddit you want, as well as the amount of posts.

 ## Running the scraper